zzzprojects/docs/dappertutorial.net/pages/documentations/dapper/dapper.md

  - .NET Framework 4.6.1 and above
  - .NET Standard 2.0 and above

-_(Older version is also supported by using older version of Dapper)_
+_(Older versions of .NET Framework are also supported by using older versions of Dapper)_

-Dapper also requires to add a provider package such as:
+Dapper also requires adding a provider package such as:

 - Microsoft.Data.SqlClient (for SQL Server)
 - System.Data.SqlClient (alternative for SQL Server)